Health FSAs: 5 things employers may not know

 4. Employers determine the plan year

 With some business calendars, it may be beneficial to align the medical and Health FSA plan years.
-For other organizations, might choose to adopt a different model.
+Other organizations might choose to adopt a different model.
 For example, a school district with a fixed July 1 renewal date for the medical plan could consider holding the open-enrollment period for the medical plan and Health FSA simultaneously in mid-May, but not start the Health FSA until September, when the school year typically begins.

 Employers can run a shorter (less than 12-month) plan year to align a new effective date to reflect a legitimate business need (such as in the example above).
 But a plan year of less than 12 months is an exception and reserved for purposes of a one-time plan year realignment.